Blog /

 Position sizing errors kill more accounts than bad stock picks.
 Here are the five most common mistakes and how to avoid each one.

-Value at Risk in Plain English: What It Tells You and What It Hides
+Value at Risk in Plain English

 VaR is the most widely used risk metric in finance.
 It is also the most misunderstood.
 Here is what it actually means and where it fails.